muratk5n/thirdwave/en/README.md

 ---

-Nature: "Build a registry of results that students can replicate..
+Nature: "[To scientists] Build a registry of results that students can replicate..
 To speed research, express conclusions as testable statements, and incorporate testing into training"

 [[-]](https://www.nature.com/articles/d41586-021-03707-9)